Search: 2184 results

 but Paul thought it not well to take with them him who had abandoned them, going back from Pamphylia, and had not gone with them to the work.

-As a result many of them became believers, together with a number of prominent Greek women and men.
+Consequently, many of them believed, including a number of the prominent Greek women as well as men.

-So he began holding discussions in the synagogue with the Jews and other worshipers, as well as every day in the public square with anyone who happened to be there.
+So, he debated in the synagogue with the Jews and the God-fearing people [i.e., Gentile proselytes], as well as in the open shopping market with others who met with him there.

 Why, as I passed along and scanned your objects of worship, I actually came upon an altar with the inscription TO AN UNKNOWN GOD.
 Well, I proclaim to you what you worship in your ignorance.